-These light and crispy Spanish-inspired churros are rolled in cinnamon sugar and served with a delicious dark chocolate dipping sauce!
-Vegan, gluten-free, and SO addicting!
+These light and crispy Spanish-inspired vegan churros are rolled in cinnamon sugar and served with a delicious dark chocolate dipping sauce!
+Plus, it’s gluten-free and SO addicting!

 📘 What are Churros

 A churro is a popular Spanish and Portuguese sweet snack that consists of a pastry dough piped into a cylinder shape and fried until golden brown and crispy.
 It is usually coated in sugar or cinnamon sugar and may be served with a chocolate dipping sauce.

 You are just 8 ingredients and 20 minutes away from delicious vegan churros!
 Here are the ingredients you will need: